One-Step Estimation With Scaled Proximal Methods: The Composite Model.

-We conclude this subsection with a result which permits the application of Theorem \ref{thm:proxgrad} to regularized maximum likelihood in the setting of iid observations from subsection \ref{subsec:one-step}.
+We conclude this subsection with a result which permits the application of Theorem \ref{thm:proxgrad} to regularized maximum likelihood in the setting of i.i.d. observations from subsection \ref{subsec:one-step}.
 The following result establishes the asymptotic equivalence of the regularized maximum likelihood estimator and the one-step estimator derived from scaled proximal gradient descent.
+Its assumptions are classical and verifiable for a large class of parametric models \cite[\S5.6]{vanderVaart}.